Truck Accident FAQ

 Q: What are the most common factors in collisions between commercial trucks and automobiles?

-A: Generally speaking, these types of truck accidents are caused by a combination of a typical commercial truck's characteristics and performance capabilities (including limits associated with acceleration, braking, and visibility) and a passenger car driver's ignorance of characteristics.
-Also, big rigs tend to have much larger blind spots and are thus unable to respond to certain hazards.
+A: Generally speaking, these types of truck accidents are caused by a combination of a typical commercial truck's characteristics and performance capabilities (including limits associated with acceleration, braking, and visibility) and a passenger car driver's ignorance of those characteristics.
+Also, big rigs tend to have much larger blind spots and are therefore unable to respond to certain hazards.

 Q: I was injured in a big rig accident where the other driver was at fault.
 Can I receive money for time I missed at work?